 The concept of DT is rapidly gaining momentum in both industry and academia.
 Initial approaches showcase the use of DTs for industry 4.0 [20], and to assist design, assembly, and production operations in the manufacturing process [21].
-A comprehensive literature review on DT-related applications in manufacturing is provided by Kritzinger et al. in [46].
+A comprehensive literature review on DT-related applications in manufacturing is provided by Kritzinger et al. in [51].

-Recently, researchers and practitioners have started to apply the concept to DT to the wireless ecosystem due to the potential of digitalization processes, and easier integration and monitoring of interconnected intelligent components, as Zeb et al. discuss in [47].
-Nguyen et al. theoretically discuss how DTs can enable swift testing and validation on realtime digital replicas of real-world 5G cellular networks [48], while Khan et al. provide the architectural requirements for 5G-oriented DTs, mentioning them as key components for the development of 6G networks [49].
-He et al. leverage the DTs and mobile edge computing in cellular networks to enhance the creation of digital models affected by the straggler effect of user devices in a Federated Learning (FL) process [50].
-Lu et al. incorporate DTs into wireless networks to mitigate long and unreliable communications among users and BS and define a permissioned blockchainbased FL framework for edge computing [51].
-Zhao et al. combine DTs with software-defined vehicular networks to learn, update, and verify physical environments to foresee future states of the system while improving the network performance [52].
+Recently, researchers and practitioners have started to apply the concept of DT to the wireless ecosystem due to the potential of digitalization processes, and easier integration and monitoring of interconnected intelligent components, as Zeb et al. discuss in [52].
+Nguyen et al. theoretically discuss how DTs can enable swift testing and validation on real-time digital replicas of real-world 5G cellular networks [53], while Khan et al. provide the architectural requirements for 5Goriented DTs, mentioning them as key components for the development of 6G networks [54].
+He et al. leverage the DTs and mobile edge computing in cellular networks to enhance the creation of digital models affected by the straggler effect of user devices in a Federated Learning (FL) process [55].
+Lu et al. incorporate DTs into wireless networks to mitigate long and unreliable communications among users and BS and define a permissioned blockchain-based FL framework for edge computing [56].
+Zhao et al. combine DTs with software-defined vehicular networks to learn, update, and verify physical environments to foresee future states of the system while improving the network performance [57].